 Murder the Hypotenuse: In "ZZZZZ", humanoid queen bee Regina sics her hive on the wife of the entomologist she's fallen in love with.

 Poorly Disguised Pilot: There were two versions of "The Forms of Things Unknown"; one was intended as a pilot for The Unknown, a straight suspense anthology that wasn't picked up.
-The difference: In "Forms", the "Time Tilter" actually works, while in The Unknown it doesn't.
+The Point Of Divergence: In "Forms", the "Time Tilter" actually works, while in The Unknown it doesn't.

 The Remake: Five episodes of the original were redone as four episodes of the Revival ("Nightmare," "A Feasibility Study," "I, Robot" and "The Inheritors" parts 1 and 2 - this last, the original's only two-parter, was remade as a one-parter).